Sequential stratified inference for the mean: Application to risk-limiting audits

+For each population, we found the (deterministic) sample sizes for LCBs and UI-TSs.
+The LCBs were constructed with no correction of the stratum-wise LCBs for multiplicity (e.g., \v{S}id\'{a}k's correction) in order to lower bound the sample sizes required by any valid LCB strategy.
+The UI-TSs were constructed using the banding strategy discussed in \Cref{sec:computation}, partitioning $\mathcal{C}$ into $G \in \{1, 3, 10, 100, 500\}$ equal-length segments and evaluating the I-TSMs at the endpoints.
+Bets were AGRAPA, predictable mixture, or inverse.
+The selection rule was $\bs{\eta}$-oblivious, nonadaptive round-robin, an $\bs{\eta}$-aware and adaptive ``predictable Kelly'' strategy using a UCB-style algorithm on every $\bs{\eta} \in \mathcal{C}$, or an $\bs{\eta}$-oblivious ``greedy'' strategy using the UCB-style algorithm iteratively on the minimizing $\bs{\eta}$ at time $(t-1)$ to produce a single interleaving for all I-TSMs.

-We ran each combination of inference method, betting strategy, and selection strategy on each population and recorded the (deterministic) stopping time.
-Because the populations are point masses, there is no randomness in sampling and the sample sizes only needed to be computed once.
-The sample sizes (averaged across populations and selection rules) for UI-TSs with AGRAPA bets at various $G$ appear in \Cref{tab:g_sample_sizes}.
-The efficiency of the UI-TS banding strategy increases as $G$ increases, as does the computation time.
-In this case, the efficiency gains level off around $G = 100$.
-Sample sizes at $G = 100$ appear in \Cref{fig:point_mass_results}.
-UI-TSs are generally more efficient than LCBs, and the performance gap can be substantial (the y-axis is on the log scale).
-The exception is when neither the bets nor the selections are $\bs{\eta}$-aware.
-In particular, LCBs performed better when predictable plug-in bets were used.
-UI-TSs were much sharper with AGRAPA or inverse bets.
-However, $\bs{\eta}$-oblivious selections led to lower sample sizes than the $\bs{\eta}$-aware predictable Kelly rule.
-Despite having approximately optimal \textit{stopping times}, the predictable Kelly rule led to poor \textit{sample sizes} because different selections were used for each intersection null.
-Greedy selection was better than round robin when used with AGRAPA or predictable plug-in bets, in particular when the stratum means differed ($\mu_2^\star - \mu_1^\star = 0.5$).
+\Cref{tab:g_sample_sizes} gives the sample sizes (averaged across populations and selection rules) for UI-TSs with AGRAPA bets for various $G$. \Cref{fig:point_mass_results} gives sample sizes for $G = 100$.
+UI-TSs are generally more efficient than LCBs.
+The difference is substantial (the y-axis is on the log scale) except when neither the bets nor selections are $\bs{\eta}$-aware (e.g., predictable plug-in bets with round robin selection).
+Despite having approximately optimal \textit{stopping times}, the predictable Kelly selection rule led to unnecessarily large \textit{sample sizes} because it used different selections for each intersection null.
+Greedy selection and round robin performed similarly, except when the stratum gap was large and the bets were fixed.